jasonm23/onlisp-markdown/onlisp.md

 To have efﬁcient programs, must one then take the trouble to write such huge macros?
 In this case, probably not.
-The two versions of nthmost are intended as an example of a general principle: when some arguments are known at compile- time, you can use a macro to generate more efﬁcient code.
+The two versions of nthmost are intended as an example of a general principle: when some arguments are known at compile-time, you can use a macro to generate more efﬁcient code.
 Whether or not you take advantage of this possibility will depend on how much you stand to gain, and how much more effort it will take to write an efﬁcient macro version.
 Since the macro version of nthmost is long and complicated, it would only be worth